kdoore/cs1335-gitbook-S16/level_class.md

         println("curLevel changed " + curLevel.id);
       }
 ```
-Below are slight variations of the SpaceCute Background Image from
+Below are slight variations of the SpaceCute Background Image from  [Daniel Cook's Planet Cute](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html).
+We can use these to prototype our Level bkgImg, but in your project you'll need to use different images.

 ![](background_b1.png)